ahmedesa/laravel-api-tool-kit-docs/enum.md

 has_children: false
 permalink: enum
 ---

-## **Enum**
+# Enum
+{: .no_toc }

 The Enum class provides a convenient way to work with enumerations, allowing you to define a set of named constants that represent distinct values.
-By using enums, you can eliminate hardcoded values in your code and ensure consistency and maintainability.
+By using enums, you can eliminate hardcoded values in your code and ensure consistency and maintainability.{: .fs-6 .fw-300 }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

 ### Generating an Enum Class
 To create a new enum class, you can use the make:enum Artisan command:
 ```